PengqiChen/swarm-zebros/README.md

 Output: speed and turning angle.

 Details of Algorithm:
-To get input of the Algorithm
+&emsp;To get input of the Algorithm
 1. Calculate relative distances from the neighbor zebro to the current zebro
 2. Get the information(relative distance/orientation) of zebros, whose relative
    distance is in detection range as the INPUT of the algorithm.